-Retention of Independent Directors.
+Retention of Independent Director.
 The Code of Corporate Governance for Listed Companies requires that independent directors should serve for a maximum cumulative term of nine (9) years, after which, the independent director will be perpetually barred from reelection as such in the same company.
 However, a company may seek the approval of the shareholders should it wish to retain an independent director to serve beyond 9 years, provided, that meritorious justification(s) is/are given therefore.

-By the end of their current terms, Engr.
-Elpidio M. Paras and Dr. Thomas G. Aquino would have served the Company as Independent Directors for 9 years.
+By the end of his current term, Engr.
+Elpidio M. Paras would have served the Company as Independent Director for more than 9 years.
 However, for the justifications provided in page 18 of this Information Statement, the Board of Directors has agreed to seek the approval of the shareholders for Engr.
-Paras and Dr. Aquino be allowed to continue serving as Independent Directors beyond the maximum period allowed.
+Paras be allowed to continue serving as Independent Directors beyond the maximum period allowed.